 You need to keep evidence that you have met the requirements for revalidation in a safe and secure place.
 This will usually be in a portfolio that can be paper based, computer stored or online, whichever is most appropriate for you.

-It is likely, through your Prep arrangements, that you already keep a professional portfolio.
-If so, you do not need to maintain a separate portfolio.
 The NMC will provide guidance on uploading revalidation documents if you are required to do so.

 If you are concerned about IT (availability or skills), it is worth exploring what support your local library, NHS trust or university can provide for you.